svijaykoushik/svijaykoushik.github.io/README.md

-# Vijaykoushik - UI Design & Full-Stack Developer by hobby
+# Vijaykoushik - Software developer
 This is my personal website and is governed by the following License:
 ## License
 Copyright (C) 2017  Vijaykoushik